lawsmd/Rock-Castle-Construction-Company/README.md

 My final thoughts on **Tableau** are as follows:

--The learning curve is sharply steeper.
+- The learning curve is sharply steeper.
 The excessive requirement of drag-and-drop seems valuable to a veteran user, but is far from intuitive to a beginner like myself.
--Menus are unclear, vaguely labeled, and a little scattered at times.
+- Menus are unclear, vaguely labeled, and a little scattered at times.
--I had become spoiled on Power BI's seamless alignment grid-lines.
+- I had become spoiled on Power BI's seamless alignment grid-lines.
 Arranging worksheets free-hand is a nightmare, and there's no chance of making adjacent visualizations of even size.
 The vertical and horizontal worksheet 'containers' are a nice touch, but I wish they weren't a requirement for symmetry in your finished product.
--Limitations in the free version seem a little unreasonable.
+- Limitations in the free version seem a little unreasonable.
 I was unable to import from SQL Server, I couldn't export the final product to an image file, and I was made to sign up for a trial account to publish the dashboard publicly.
--Creating data relationships was only available to worksheets that were within the same Excel workbook.
+- Creating data relationships was only available to worksheets that were within the same Excel workbook.
--All of this negativity aside, I finally started to 'feel' the program's depth towards the end of my work.
+- All of this negativity aside, I finally started to 'feel' the program's depth towards the end of my work.
 If it were my full-time job to create visualizations, I can see how the drag-and-drop system could make for an extremely efficient workflow.

 ---
 # **Phase 4: Expand (Coming Soon)**

+The goal of this phase is to finally start tearing down some of the project's aforementioned limitations.
+Furthermore, I'll use this goal to learn what is arguably the most valuable skill-set for my employability: **Python**.
+I have a fairly complete understanding of C++, so I'm going to find a resource that specializes in teaching Python as a *second language* to ensure an efficient curriculum.

+My plan is to develop scripts capable of automatically creating more complex transactions and adding them to SQL Server via the official integration library.
+Some examples are:

+- **Sales Transaction Details**: Using the existing table as a 'parent' source, each Invoice will have its individual line items, each one containing a Product/Service item that can be traced to the *Item List* table to determine which Income category the sale feeds to.
+I'll also look into recording *Sales Tax* for tracking its liability.
+- **Exepense Transaction Details**: Same concept, except these transactions skip straight to their Expense categories (ledger accounts).
+- **Inventory Management**: Fleshing out the details of *Purchase Orders* to track inventory's *quantity-on-hand*, as well as obtain a detailed breakdown of the *Cost of Goods Sold*.
+- **Reporting Variables**: Any combination of these transactions can be assigned a ***CLass*** or ***Location*** to further increase their reportability.
+Examples from QuickBooks include Sales Representatives or Pricing Levels as *Classes*, and Departments/Divisions as *Locations* (i.e. Sales by Sales Rep, Expenses by Department, etc.)

+---

+### Thank you for taking the time to read about this project.
+Follow the GitHub link at the top of the page to see my work in its entirety.